 Immigration 101: Drug Crimes

 Drug crimes – even crimes for which you haven’t been convicted, or even charged – can land you in hot water if you are attempting to gain admission to the US, facing removal, or trying to adjust your status.
 Below, we’ll discuss some of the consequences of drug crimes in the context of immigration law.
-If you have questions or concerns about how a drug crime might affect your status in the US, feel free to contact our office for more information.
+If you have questions or concerns about how a drug crime might affect your status in the US, call us to discuss your case.

 Crimes Relating to Controlled Substances